Trusted WordPress tutorials, when you need them most.

 WordPress – Ease of Use

-Setting up a blog in WordPress is a simple and quick process.
+Setting up a WordPress blog is a simple and quick process.
 You won’t need any coding skills.
 You need to know how to point and click on a computer screen to set up WordPress and install WordPress plugins.

 You can follow our step-by-step beginner’s guide on how to start a WordPress blog, and you’ll be up and running in less than 30 minutes.

 Once the setup is done, you can choose a WordPress theme for your blog.
-A theme is like a template for your blog.
-It controls how your blog looks.
+A theme is like a complete package of templates and design elements for your blog.
+It controls how your blog looks and can include customizable features to fit your needs.

 After that, you can install the essential WordPress plugins to give your blog more features.